-The museum’s livestock staff hosts the popular Parade of Breeds, in which each of the seven breeds of cattle are brought forward and their unique characteristics are discussed.
+The museum’s livestock staff hosts the popular Parade of Breeds, in which each of the six breeds of cattle are brought forward and their unique characteristics are discussed.
+This popular program runs from 10:30 – 11:30 a.m., and 1:30 – 2:30 p.m.
 In addition, costumed museum volunteers set up shop at various sites around the 47-acre facility, portraying characters from the Old West – many recognizable to locals – and interacting with festival goers.

-Other organizations providing activities generally include Branigan Library, 4-H, New Mexico Meats, High Noon Leather, Master Gardeners, New Mexico Department of Game & Fish, Bureau of Land Management, New Mexico Cattle Growers, Asombro, Cowbelles, and the New Mexico Chile Pepper Institute.
+Other organizations providing activities generally include Back Country Horsemen, Branigan Library, 4-H, New Mexico Meats, High Noon Leather, Master Gardeners, New Mexico Department of Game & Fish, Bureau of Land Management, New Mexico Cattle Growers, Asombro, Cowbelles, and the New Mexico Chile Pepper Institute.

 The Old West has never been more accessible, or entertaining, than in this family-friendly celebration of rural traditions, covering the spectrum from age-old customs to contemporary adaptations.
+Admission to Cowboy Days includes all the Museum’s regular offerings, including the popular exhibit: Riding Herd with Billy the Kid: The Rise of the Cattle Industry in New Mexico.
+Pets are not allowed at the museum.
 For more information, visit the website.

 Posted by LasCruces.com